cloudant-labs/graphdb-slate/source/includes/guides/mvcc.md

 In this example, you produce the document to your right and update the database with it.

+> third revision, merging changes from the two conflicting second revisions

 ```json
 {
   "_id": "74b2be56045bed0c8c9d24b939000dbe",